Last Updated 30 Apr 2022 in Ways of Working

 The Society would prefer that the colleague raised their concern a second time explaining their reasons for doing so, and the Society will carry out a second investigation, if it is deemed appropriate.

-The Society strongly recommends that, before reporting a concern externally, colleagues seek advice from Union representatives or Public Concern at Work.
+The Society strongly recommends that, before reporting a concern externally, colleagues seek advice from their Union representative or Protect.

-Colleagues may also talk to a lawyer, or to Citizens Advice.
+Colleagues may also wish to seek advice from a lawyer, or Citizens Advice.

 Date of last review: